-One of the reasons why Elm is so reliable is because we can write our application logic using pure functions.
+One of the reasons why Elm is so reliable is because we can write our application logic using only pure functions.
 Pure functions take an input, do some computation, and return an output.
 That’s their entire job.
 There is a lot less room for things to go wrong since they don’t perform any other operations that cause side effects, such as sending an HTTP request to a remote server or saving data to a local storage.

 Note: Earlier in the Pure Functions section, we learned what side effects are in the context of a function.
-In this section, we’ll learn more about how they affect an entire application.
+In this section, we’ll learn how they affect an entire application.

 One of the fundamental rules all pure functions must follow is that an expression must always evaluate to the same result in any context.
 This means we are guaranteed to receive the same output for a given input no matter how many times we apply the function.
 This allows us to replace all applications of that function with the output it generates throughout our program and achieve the same result.